brazennavy/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly resilient, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ load balancers protect internal machines from external exposure, keeping information about interior systems inaccessible from unauthorized users.
+load balancers protect internal machines from external exposure, keeping information about interior systems inaccessible from unauthorized users.
 The jump box is a useful tool to access/configure machines within the resource group
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the configuration and system security.
-- _TODO: What does Filebeat do?
-Watch for logins using system logs
-- _TODO: What does Metricbeat record?
-Metricbeat, intuitively, records and sends Metric logs

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.